 Temporary Parking Bans

 Temporary parking bans will be implemented as required on priority 2,3 and 4 streets to allow for snow clearing operations.
 Streets will be signed at least 12 hours in advance to notify motorists of the temporary parking ban.
 Any vehicles that remain parked on the street 12 hours after the signs have been put up will be considered in violation of the Snow and Ice Control Policy and the City of Prince Albert Traffic Bylaw, 2013 - Section 78(b).
-See the Fines and Towing page for more information.
+See the Towing and Municipal Impound Lot page for more information.